-It turns out that the Argentinian artist has long been a student, and pioneer, of entrancement: as a child of a tango musician and actress, she was encouraged to create, but her first musical efforts were endless, looping melodies she would repeat endlessly, an innocent hypnotic reverie.
-On launching a commercial career, she understandably restrained those instincts into more seemingly palatable forms, but eventually technology caught up with her in the form of a sampling loop station, and her mesmerizing tendencies were finally allowed to flourish.
+It turns out that the Argentinian artist has long been a student, and pioneer, of entrancement: as a child of a tango musician and an actress, she was encouraged to create, but her first musical efforts were looping melodies she would repeat endlessly, an innocent hypnotic reverie (which more than likely freaked out her parents).
+On launching a commercial career, she understandably felt as if she had to restrain those instincts, molding her melodies into more seemingly-palatable forms, but eventually technology caught up with her in the form of a sampling loop station, and her mesmerizing tendencies were finally allowed to flourish.

-While her previous albums, recorded in her isolated ranch house studio, evoked a strong sense of her native Argentina, she decamped to Arizona to record Halo, and there's a desert sparseness here, as if she has begun from a more truly blank canvas than ever before.
+While her previous albums, recorded in her isolated ranch house studio, evoked a strong sense of her native Argentina, Molina decamped to Arizona to record Halo, and there's a desert sparseness here, as if she has begun from a more truly blank canvas than ever before.
 My Spanish is still pretty useless, but it's clear immediately from the cover art that Halo is darker and more mysterious than her previous work, a bone staring intently at the viewer with almost accusatory eyes, invoking both ancient spirits of death and something, well, sort of Muppetty.
-There's a winking, teasing quality here alongside the eeriness: opener "Paraguaya" tiptoes in with a delicate, winking dance: minimal bass tones and staccato effects give are eventually joined by lamenting strings whose chords never quite resolve, and above it all Molina's own whispered, flanged voice, otherworldly.
+In fact, there's a winking, teasing quality here alongside the eeriness.
+Opener "Paraguaya" tiptoes in with a delicate sonic dance; mysterious staccato effects give are eventually joined by strings whose chords never quite resolve, and above it all Molina's own whispered, flanged voice floats like a mischievous spirit.

 While electronic elements are more central on Halo than any of her previous albums, the signature hypnotic guitar riffs are still here: "Sin Dones" delivers an irresistibly groovy single bar pattern that builds in tension until finally breaking into what can only be described as a real rock-out.
 Elsewhere, Molina seems to acknowledge non-Spanish speaking listeners like myself, with songs that eschew literal lyrical meaning, yet still utilizing her voice in myriad complex ways, from haunting "ahs" and "oohs" to childlike proto-language, like on "A00 B01" which joins a minimal, glassy and almost atonal synth loop with scat-like syllables.

 Of course, just like in Mulholland Drive, there is deeper meaning here, if you're willing to look for it (or just run the lyrics through Google Translate).
-The album's title references a folk legend of a halo of light that floats over buried bones, and much of the album evokes the obscurely mythological, in stories that seem pulled from ancient fairy tales, their protagonists desperately calling on occult solutions to their problems, which inevitably, of course, come back to haunt them.
-In "Paraguaya," the narrator, infatuated, administers a love potion to the object of her affection, it works its magic, yet the falseness of the victim's emotion gnaws at the narrator until she is sickened by his love; she swallows the potion herself to rekindle the desire, only to lose him, and lives cursed, alone with her redoubled unrequited adoration.
+The album's title references a folk legend of a halo of light that floats over buried bones, and the album evokes the mythological in stories that seem pulled from ancient fairy tales, protagonists desperately calling on occult solutions to their problems (which inevitably come back to haunt them).
+In "Paraguaya," the narrator administers a love potion to the object of her unrequited affection; it works its magic, yet the falseness of the victim's emotion gnaws at the her until she is sickened by his (fake?) love.
+She swallows the potion herself to rekindle her own desire, only to lose him, and then lives cursed, alone with her redoubled unrequited adoration.
+Sheesh.
 Other tracks paint more abstract, dreamlike pictures of regret and loss, poison apples and burning forests, lakes that wash away memory.
-It's an album that seems both out of time and utterly devoid of genre, a mythical counterpart to PJ Harvey's war-ravaged Let England Shake.
+It's an album that seems both out of time and devoid of genre, like a mythical counterpart to PJ Harvey's war-ravaged Let England Shake.

 I had never seen Molina live until this year; planning to attend the 2017 Sonar festival in Barcelona, I was thrilled to find her name on the lineup, and on arrival, horrified to discover her set time was just before my one unmissable responsibility, a participation in a panel program.
 I set up for the panel, and then begged the moderator to allow me to run and catch as much of Molina as I could, promising I'd be back in time.
 I sprinted across the enormous venue in searing Spanish midday heat to see that much of the crowd had dispersed when the easily danceable beats of the previous performer had ended, but those that remained were captivated by her performance.
-While backed up by a few additional musicians, she was utterly the master of the proceedings, wielding her loop station like Reggie Watts, layering riffs and vocals on top of each other, the audience rapt with attention.
-I stayed until the last second I could and sprinted back to the panel, where I nearly died of heat exhaustion, but then had the most engaging and fulfilling discussions with creative spirits from around the world.
-It was a magical moment that felt partially engendered by the purity of the artistic vision I'd just witnessed.
-Halo may not be for everyone, but for those willing to venture across the desert into its unfamiliar territory and brave its haunting spirits, it is a profoundly rewarding journey.
+While backed up by a few additional musicians, she was utterly the master of the proceedings, wielding her loop station like Reggie Watts, layering riffs and vocals on top of each other.
+I stayed until the last second I could and sprinted back to the panel, sweating very unprofessionally, but then had the most engaging and fulfilling discussions with creative spirits from around the world.
+It was a magical moment that felt partially enabled by the purity of the artistic vision I'd just witnessed.
+Halo may not be for everyone, but for those willing to venture across the heat of the desert into its unfamiliar territory and brave the riddles of its haunting spirits, it is a profoundly rewarding journey.